go-gost/docs/en/docs/tutorials/reverse-proxy-advanced.md

         - name: node-0
           addr: :8443
           connector:
-            type: relay
+            type: tunnel
             metadata:
               tunnel.id: 4d21094e-b74c-4916-86c1-d9fa36ea677b
           dialer:
             type: tcp
     ```

-When the Relay client sets the `tunnel.id` option, the tunnel mode is enabled, and the `addr` parameter specified in the rtcp service is invalid at this time.
+Specify tunnel ID via `tunnel.id` option, and the `addr` parameter specified in the rtcp service is invalid at this time.

 In this example, when the traffic enters the entry point (port 80 of the server), it will sniff the traffic to obtain the hostname, and then find the matching rule in the Ingress through the hostname to obtain the corresponding service endpoint (tunnel) , and finally obtain a valid connection in the connection pool of the tunnel and send the traffic to the client through this connection.